valancej/documentation/_docker/getting-started/getting-started-part-two.md

 git clone git@github.com:codeship/ci-guide.git
 ```

-## Intro
+## Getting Started With Codeship Pro (Part 2)

 One of the most essential parts of any CI process is running your tests.
-With Codeship's Jet tool for Docker, we wanted to make building your CI/CD pipeline easy - so we made iterating through, debugging and improving your tests both locally and remotely after you push, as straightforward as we could.
+With Codeship Pro, we wanted to make building your CI/CD pipeline easy, so we made debugging and troubleshooting - both locally and remotely - as straightforward as we could.

 ## Running Your Tests

-Let's go back in to our code example for a minute and add a simple, passing test.
+Let's go back in to our code example for a minute and add a simple test.

 In our case, we're just going to check for an existent environmental variable.
 This isn't a particularly real-world scenario, but it will help demonstrate exactly what Codeship does with your tests and what you should look for.